abbyandbill/abbyandbill.github.io/index.md

 We have secured block rates at a few [hotels](/hotel_block.md) if you're interested.

 We mailed our physical wedding invites on May 14th, which contains a QR code to RSVP.
-Just in case, here is the link to the [Google form](https://docs.google.com/forms/d/1qKb-qkMPHtPiIATk7a7MEcVVhMSMDfSrbLthg31Gu0Q/).
+Here is the link to the [Google form](https://docs.google.com/forms/d/1qKb-qkMPHtPiIATk7a7MEcVVhMSMDfSrbLthg31Gu0Q/) just in case.

-For out-of-town guests who need some ideas on what to do for the remainder of the long weekend, we wrote down some of our favorite [things to do](/fun.md) in Chicago.
+For out-of-town guests who could use some ideas on what to do for the remainder of the long weekend, we wrote down some of our favorite [things to do](/fun.md) in Chicago.